 The most important part of the drop shot rig is the weight you add.
 This is important as, without it, the bait won’t sink the water easily.
 There are weights that can be easily clipped into the line but there are those that are tied to the bottom of the hook as well.
 The weights vary from ⅛ to 1/2 oz.
 The heavier it is, the deeper it will sink.

 Of course, it wouldn’t be a complete fishing rig without the bait at the end.
 If you’re aiming for bass or other fishes in shallow waters, we recommend bait that’s used for finesse fishing.
-The bait that mimics the movement of minnows and worms are a great complement to drop shot fishing.
-There are various baits you can actually use but choose once that move very often.
+The bait that mimics the movement of minnows and worms is a great complement to drop-shot fishing.
+There are various baits you can actually use but choose ones that move very often.